-When the user presses the <F1> key while the mouse pointer is over a widget, as long as you have not provided XmNhelpCallback functions for widgets in your application, your applications calls SGIHelpMsg().
-The in_key character token that your application provides to SGIHelpMsg() is the fully-qualified instance name hierarchy for the widget.
+When the user presses the <F1> key while the mouse pointer is over a widget, as long as you have not provided XmNhelpCallback functions for widgets in your application, your application calls SGIHelpMsg().
+The in\key character token that your application provides to SGIHelpMsg() is the fully qualified instance name hierarchy for the widget.